 Meanwhile a young Irish woman driving an Opel Zavira came out from a side road onto the main road.
 She was travelling in the opposite direction to Arturs.
 She did not see the pedestrian lights turned red and went through them.
 There was a collision between the two cars on her side of the road.

-The Irish lady denied that she had gone through the red light and said that Arturs should have not had turn across the traffic until the road way was empty.
-In particular she said that Artur did not stop before turning right.
+The Irish lady denied that she had gone through the red light and blamed Arturs.
+She said that Arturs should not have turned across the traffic until the road way was empty.
+In particular she said that Arturs did not stop before turning right.

-Fortunately Artur had installed the dash cam in his car and we could see that the pedestrian light was red and that the young Irish mother had come through the red light, all be it without knowing that she had done so.
+Fortunately Arturs had installed a dash cam in his car and it could clearly be seen that the pedestrian lights were red and that the young Irish mother had come through the red lights, without knowing that she had done so.
 Arturs sustained an injury to his neck and back.

-I have no doubt that Arturs would not have received any compensation expect for the fact that he had a working dash cam in his car.
+I have no doubt that Arturs would not have received any compensation except for the fact that he had a working dash cam in his car.

 The above story is true.
 However, the names of the people involved and the locations have been changed to protect their privacy.